H1N1 influenza is a contagious respiratory disease that causes symptoms of seasonal influenza in people.

 Treatment and Prevention

-Most people with previously reported H1N1 flu have been able to recover fully without medical attention and without antiviral medications.
-However, the occurrence of outbreaks indicate that treatment with antivirals may be needed, especially for people who have moderate-to-severe symptoms and for people who are at risk for complications of influenza (e.g., people with underlying medical conditions).
+People diagnosed with H1N1 flu generally recover fully without medical attention and without antiviral medications.
+However, treatment with antivirals (e.g., oseltamivir*, zanamivir) may be recommended for people who have moderate-to-severe symptoms and for people who are at risk for complications of influenza (e.g., people with underlying medical conditions).

 For people who are sick, help yourself get better and prevent the spread of the virus by doing the following: